Basics

 Best Practices for Using Paragraphs

-- Use paragraphs to separate and organize content logically.
+- Use paragraphs to separate distinct ideas or topics.

 Basics